 - Develop cancer prevention and control activities that build on the expertise of the Center and result in a reduction of cancer morbidity and mortality in Northern Ohio and the nation.

-The research efforts of the Case CCC members are organized into eight interdisciplinary scientific programs.
+The research efforts of the Case CCC members are organized into seven interdisciplinary scientific programs.
 The clinical research effort is supported by 11 Clinical Trials Disease Teams that develop and prioritize clinical trials, and a single Protocol Review and Monitoring System, Data Safety and Monitoring Plan integrate cancer research, cancer therapeutics, and prevention services at the partner institutions and throughout the region.